msir3316/PokerPlayerMod/README.md

 [Crappy showcase video of The Poker Player](https://youtu.be/jc1tZhmU0UY)

-In addition to traditional Attack, Skill, Powers etc in the base StS game, The Poker Player uses another card type: Poker Card.
+In addition to traditional Attack, Skill, Powers etc in the base StS game, The Poker Player uses another card type: Poker.

 ## Poker Card
 There are 40 cards, four suits each with numbers ranging from 1 to 10.
 They cost 2(1) and when you play one, it only cycles itself without doing anything.

-If you keep it until the end of your turn, each normal card in your hand activates its ability based on its suit.
+If you keep at least one of them until the end of your turn, you enter Showdown.
+During showdown, each Poker Card in your hand activates its ability based on its suit.
 - Spade N: Gain N Block.
 - Diamond N: Deal N damage to a random enemy.
 - Heart N: Heal N HP.
 - Clover N: Deal N damage to all enemies.

-In addition, if your normal cards in your hand forms a [Poker Hand](https://en.wikipedia.org/wiki/List_of_poker_hands), effects of all normal cards are boosted.
+In addition, if you score a [Poker Hand](https://en.wikipedia.org/wiki/List_of_poker_hands), effects of them are boosted.
 - 1 Pair: +50%
 - 2 Pairs: +100%
 - Three of a kind: +150%